-the attitudes of the alleged perpetrators.119 Older children are particularly at risk of gender-based discrimination, and it is important to ensure "continuing protection" for persons up to the age of 18 from "all forms of exploitation and abuse."120
+children are defined as all persons under the age of 18.117 Critically, the harms which may be associated with the particular victimisation of older children should not be obscured simply by the attitudes of the alleged perpetrators.118 Older children are particularly at risk of gender-based discrimination, and it is important to ensure "continuing protection" for persons up to the age of 18 from "all forms of exploitation and abuse."119

-- 42. As the following paragraphs explain, the discriminatory rules and prohibitions imposed by the Taliban served in particular to severely deprive girls of their right to education.
+42. As the following paragraphs explain, the discriminatory rules and prohibitions imposed by the Taliban served in particular to severely deprive girls of their right to education.
 This same conduct also amounted to a severe deprivation of their right to private and family life, and to autonomy of thought, conscience, and religion.
-Additionally, as described below, older girls were also subject to many of the same severe deprivations of rights suffered by adult women. - 43.
-The persecutory conduct related to girls was connected to the commission of article 7(1) acts.
+Additionally, as described below, older girls were also subject to many of the same severe deprivations of rights suffered by adult women.

+43. The persecutory conduct related to girls was connected to the commission of article 7(1) acts.
 While it is only required that this nexus is established for the alleged persecution as a whole, the specific connection with the conduct related to girls is set out in the interest of clarity.
-For example, girls attempting to go to school were beaten by Taliban members; teachers and others who provided education, or protested the denial of education for girls, were beaten, arbitrarily detained, and tortured. - (i) Girls were severely deprived of fundamental rights, notably including the right to education - Education is a fundamental right.
-Significantly, it is also an enabling right, crucial for realising other human rights including the rights to work, to an adequate standard of living and health, to participate in society on terms of full equality, and other fundamental freedoms.
+For example, girls attempting to go to school were beaten by Taliban members; teachers and others who provided education, or protested the denial of education for girls, were beaten, arbitrarily detained, and tortured.

+(i) Girls were severely deprived of fundamental rights, notably including the right to education

+44. Education is a fundamental right.120 Significantly, it is also an enabling right, crucial for realising other human rights including the rights to work, to an adequate standard of living and health, to participate in society on terms of full equality, and other fundamental freedoms.
 Indeed, it is the gateway through which many other rights may be realised.
-The harms caused by denying the right to education are also among the most far-reaching-a lost education not only ripples through almost every aspect of a person's life, but also extends through time in the opportunities and joys which are lost, as well as through all of society.
-Education plays a pivotal, transformative and empowering role in promoting human rights values and is recognized as the pathway to gender equality and the empowerment of women."
-123 - 45.
-While States may face challenges in the delivery of educational opportunities, primary, secondary, and university education shall at least be made available to all equally, without
+The harms caused by denying the right to education are also among the most far-reaching-a lost education not only ripples through almost every aspect of a person's life, but also extends through time in the opportunities and joys which are lost, as well as through all of society.121 "Education plays a pivotal, transformative and empowering role in promoting human rights values and is recognized as the pathway to gender equality and the empowerment of women."122